Cox ring

 In algebraic geometry, a Cox ring (or total coordinate ring) is a sort of universal homogeneous coordinate ring for a projective variety, and is (roughly speaking) a direct sum of the spaces of sections of all isomorphism classes of line bundles.

-Cox rings were introduced by Hu & Keel (2000), based on an earlier construction by David A. Cox in 1995 for toric varieties.
+Cox rings were introduced by Hu and Keel in 2000, based on an earlier construction by David A. Cox in 1995 for toric varieties.